tannonk/llm_inference/README.md

     --input_file examples/rrgen.jsonl
 ```

-As input, `inference.py` expects a jsonl file containing the following dictionary object on each line:
+The argument `--input_file` should be a JSONL file containing the following dictionary-like object on each line:

 ```json
 {